accounts-js/accounts/website/docs/server.md

 ### Deactivate a user

-Deactivate a user, the user will not be able to login until his account is reactivated.
+Deactivate a user, the user will not be able to login until their account is reactivated.

 ```javascript
 await accountsServer.deactivateUser(userId);